-Rest; try to avoid putting weight on your leg and limit walking down to a bare minimum.
+Try to avoid putting weight on your leg and limit walking down to a bare minimum.

-Ice; as soon as is possible, use a bag of ice wrapped in a towel or a cold compress to put on the area of discomfort to reduce any swelling.
+As soon as is possible, use a bag of ice wrapped in a towel or a cold compress to put on the area of discomfort to reduce any swelling.
 Do this as often as possible for the first 48 hours then for 30 minutes every 3-4 hours thereafter until you feel the swelling has gone.

-Compress; Your doctor may have a preferred recommended compress treatment for this, consult with them first.
+Your doctor may have a preferred recommended compress treatment for this, consult with them first.
 Elastic compression bandages can greatly help aid in reducing the swelling.
 They are also easy to manage as you can adjust them as you see fit.

-Elevate; Keep your affected leg elevated as often as possible.
+Keep your affected leg elevated as often as possible.
 Do this for when you are either sitting or lying down.
 At its most extreme, you may need surgery so the surgeon can repair and reattach muscles where they have torn.
 Your doctor will be best placed to advise you if this is a suitable option for you.

 To improve your legs flexibility without further additional pressure or strain, there are a few exercises that can help your leg’s strength and flexibility.
 These could also prevent the injury from re-occurring, therefore we’d advise you try some of these techniques and exercises.

 Please note, these should only be implemented several days or a week after the injury, and after consulting with your medical professional.
 Never stretch a hamstring injury shortly after suffering it!